Sugar Roots Farm Outdoor Classroom

 Educational signage is also placed around the expansive farm to extend the teaching moments and visual connections throughout the site.
 The project also includes a rope screen and handrail detail which softens the entry and provides some protection – a reference to recent urban-ag project Farmacia.

 During fabrication the studio team spent considerable time working through the carbon footprint, sound implications, and long term adaptability of several different material and detailing options.
-You can learn more about the final project in an upcoming booklet.
+You can learn more about the final project here.

 Collaborators